-No matter the species you choose, training will be a crucial factor.
-Even the most docile parrot will grow unruly or bite if it’s not properly socialized.
-Parrots that are friendly at first, but then left alone in their cage, may also grow unfriendly.
-When properly trained, even large birds with powerful bites will be docile and loving.
+No matter the species you choose, training and socialization will be essential.
+Even the most docile parrot can grow unruly if it’s not properly socialized.
+Parrots are friendly animals but, when left alone in their cage, may grow unfriendly.
+When properly trained, even large parrots will eventually become doting and loving pets.

 What Are The Best Parrots For Beginners?

-- Intelligent, so they need a lot of enrichment and socialization
+- Intelligent: Clever birds need enrichment and socialization

-- Powerful biters, which will be uncomfortable if your parrot gets mad
+- Powerful biters: Bites will be painful if your parrot gets mad

 This may scare away new owners or make them hesitate to keep one of these lovely birds as a pet.
 However, some breeds are calm, affectionate, and low maintenance.